Kimchi Bloody Mary's

 As far as bagels are concerned, we're not talking about those huge fluffy things that people from the suburbs "think" of as bagels.
 Case in point, a globe trotting friend Mr. Michael Weinstein by name thinks H&H Bagels once on the Upper West Side of Manhattan defines Bagels.
 PLEEZE!

-When we talk bagels we're talking smallish crisp shiny crust bagels bursting with yeasty sweetness.
+When we talk bagels we're talking smallish crisp shiny crust bagels bursting with moist, yeasty chewy sweetness.

 But, we happen to have a bounty of green freshness situation from the garden these days so into the cream cheese we mixed in some delicious additions: fresh thyme, dill, chives, scallion, red onion, grated carrot, finely chopped arugula, capers, tomato.